Carole Souter: Biography

 Souter joined the National Heritage Memorial Fund and Heritage Lottery Fund in 2003, having previously been Director of Planning and Development at English Heritage.

 Her other board appointments have included the boards of Creativity, Culture and Education, the Kent Wildlife Trust, and the National Communities Resource Centre (at Trafford Hall).
-She is also a member of the Academy of Urbanism, a trustee of Horniman MusHistoric Royal Palaceseum and Gardens, and a lay canon of Salisbury Cathedral.
+She is also a member of the Academy of Urbanism, a trustee of Horniman Museum and Gardens, and a lay canon of Salisbury Cathedral.

 In March 2016, Souter was appointed as a trustee of Historic Royal Palaces.

 In May 2016, it was announced that the Fellows of St Cross College, Oxford, had elected Souter as the next Master of the College.
 In September 2016, she succeeded Sir Mark Jones, who had been Master of St Cross since 2011.

 In June 2020, it was announced by the Governing Body of Oriel College, Oxford, UK, that Souter would chair an 'Independent Commission of Inquiry' into the intended removal of the Cecil Rhodes statue and plaque at Oriel College, as well as related matters such as "how to improve access and attendance of BAME undergraduate, graduate students and faculty".
 This inquiry arose in response to immense pressure from the Rhodes Must Fall movement in Oxford, and from the wider Black Lives Matter movement.
 The Commission was due to report by the end of 2020 but the report was delayed a couple of times.
 The final report for the commission set up to examine the figure's future said the "majority" of its members supported its removal but Oriel College said it would not seek to move the statue due to costs and "complex" planning processes.

 As of Sep.
 2022, and after 6 years, Souter retired her duties as St Cross College, Oxford.
 She took the role of Interim Chair of Historic Royal Palaces.